deepsense-ai/seahorse-workflow-executor/docs/operations/convert_type.md

 All of the selected columns are converted to the same (selected) type.
 The conversion is done in place.

-Supports conversions from all types to String type, Numeric type and Categorical type.
+Supports conversions from all types, except Vector type, to String type, Numeric type and Categorical type.
 When a non-string column is converted to Categorical it is first converted to String.
 Every null value stays a null value in the result DataFrame (despite the column type change).
 When a Timestamp column is converted to Numeric then each value is represented